Substitute House Bill No. 5354

 AN ACT CONCERNING SNAPPING TURTLES AND RED-EARED SLIDER TURTLES.

 Be it enacted by the Senate and House of Representatives in General Assembly convened:

 Section 1.
-Subsection (c) of section 30-48 of the general statutes, as amended by section 1 of public act 03-34, is repealed and the following is substituted in lieu thereof (Effective October 1, 2004):
+Section 26-78 of the general statutes is repealed and the following is substituted in lieu thereof (Effective October 1, 2018):